sverweij/dependency-cruiser/doc/faq.md

 See [--ts-pre-compilation-deps-typescript-only](./cli.md#--ts-pre-compilation-deps-typescript-only)
 for details and examples.

+## Expanding dependency-cruiser
-## How do I add support for my favorite alt-js language?
+### How do I add support for my favorite alt-js language?
 Ask me nicely.

 Dependency-cruiser already supports TypeScript, CoffeeScript and LiveScript.
 If